enhancedlib/enhanced/ReadMe.md

 ## 6.Technology

 ### About Generics (Templates) in This Project
 A class whose class name is followed by a zero (hereinafter referred to as "the implementation class") is usually a generic implementation class of a template class.

 They separate the implementation of the template class from the template by type erasure (pseudo-generic).

-You should not extend (inherit) the implementation class from another class.
-And you should not instantiate the implementation class directly.
+You should not extend (inherit) the implementation class from another class, and you should not instantiate the implementation class directly.
-The correct approach is to instantiate the template class.
-Because the implementation class has no public methods.
+The correct approach is to instantiate the template class, because the implementation class has no public methods.

 Also, you shouldn't instantiate a template class with the implementation class as type, because the template class usually privately extends (inherits) the implementation class.